-Health care workers are at risk of exposure to infectious diseases while at work abut many diseases can be prevented with immunization.
+Health care workers are at risk of exposure to infectious diseases while at work, but many diseases can be prevented with immunization.

 What routine immunizations are recommended in B.C.?

-The vaccines recommended for health care workers are diphtheria, tetanus, polio, hepatitis B, measles, mumps and rubella (MMR), chickenpox (varicella) and influenza (flu).
-All are provided free to health care workers in B.C.
+The vaccines recommended for health care workers are diphtheria, tetanus, polio, hepatitis B, measles, mumps and rubella (MMR), chickenpox (varicella), COVID-19 and influenza (flu).

 Where can I get immunized?